Properties of juniper tree

 - German: Gemeine Wacholder

 - Dutch: Jeneverboom, jeneverbes

-Scientific name: Juniperus communis L. The name comes from celta " Juneprus" (= rough) and is due to the harsh taste of fruit.
+Scientific name: Juniperus communis L. The name comes from celtic" Juneprus" (= rough) and it is due to the harsh taste of fruit.

 Subspecies of junipers